(Estimated Reading Time 7-8 Minutes)

-Waiting on God to fulfill His promises will show you just how truly surrendered you are to His will.
-Anyone can be God’s friend when all is well, but what do you do when God is silent?
+Waiting on God to fulfill His promises shows us just how truly surrendered to His will we actually are.
+Anyone can be God’s friend when all is well, but what do we do when God is silent?

-You just surrender.
-You surrender your pain and your unmet expectations.
+We surrender.
+We surrender our pain and our unmet expectations.

-And in that surrender you will find a comfort in knowing that God is God, that He does not need your advice, that His ways are higher and better than your ways, and that He is good to the deepest core of His being.
+And in that surrender we will find a comfort in knowing that God is God, that He does not need our advice, that His ways are higher and better than our ways, and that He is good to the deepest core of His being.

 “Therefore, do not throw away your confidence, which has a great reward.
 For you have need of endurance, so that when you have done the will of God, you may receive what was promised” (Hebrews 10:35-36).

 Surrender your will to Him and your waiting will be worth it.

 When you are waiting on God, continue to: